yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2020/index.md

 ## Project Aether, or how to visit yuzu from within yuzu

-Nintendo Switch games have access to a `web applet`, used to show tutorials or guides while playing.
-Our original implementation using [QtWebEngine](https://doc.qt.io/qt-5/qtwebengine-index.html) had some lasting bugs that impeded gameplay in some cases, like the tutorials on a first boot of Super Smash Bros.
-Ultimate.
+Nintendo Switch games have access to a `web applet` that is typically used to show tutorials or guides while playing.
+Our original implementation using [QtWebEngine](https://doc.qt.io/qt-5/qtwebengine-index.html) had some lasting bugs that impeded gameplay in some cases, like the tutorials on a first boot of `Super Smash Bros.
+Ultimate`.

-[Morph](https://github.com/Morph1984) [rewrote yuzu’s web applet](https://github.com/yuzu-emu/yuzu/pull/5042), still based on QtWebEngine, but completely overhauled, now accepting control input instead of only touch emulation via mouse, and rendering native fonts extracted from the native OS on the Switch, or using Open Source Software fallbacks.
+[Morph](https://github.com/Morph1984) [rewrote yuzu’s web applet](https://github.com/yuzu-emu/yuzu/pull/5042), still based on QtWebEngine, but completely overhauled.
+The web applet now accepts controller input instead of only touch emulation via mouse, and rendering fonts extracted from the native OS on the Switch, or using Open Source Software fallbacks.

 {{< imgs
 	"./webapplet.png| Working tutorials in Super Smash Bros.
 Ultimate"
   >}}

-Previously non-rendering applets are now working, this includes the few cases where games got stuck due to the previous implementation, like in `Super Smash Bros.
+Previously non-rendering applets are now working.
+This includes the few cases where games got stuck due to the previous implementation, like in `Super Smash Bros.
 Ultimate`.
 Mods that bypass the applet are no longer required, like in `Super Mario Odyssey`.

 There are limitations listed in the Pull Request that we will continue to work on.
 Expect this change to force our minimum Ubuntu version requirement to 20.10 in the future due to the need to update Qt to version 5.14.2 or higher.